andrelucas/authenticator-python/README.md

 ## Configure RGW

-Obviously you'll need an RGW with the Handoff authenticator patched in and enabled.
+You'll need an RGW with the Handoff authenticator patched in and enabled.
+This configuration applies to a regular cluster, but can be applied to a vstart.sh cluster by using the '-o' option to vstart.sh.

 ```ini
 ...